 You may not appeal the decision of the Relevant Chair to refer your case for consideration under the Conduct Regulations or the Fitness to Practise Procedure.

-If you wish to submit a late appeal, along with your Appeal to the Academic Offences Committee Form and supporting evidence, you must also submit a written statement (with supporting evidence) detailing the reasons for your late appeal.
+If you wish to submit a late appeal, along with your Appeal to the Academic Offences Committee Form and supporting evidence, you must also submit a written statement (with supporting evidence), e.g. medical documentation) explaining why you were unable to submit the appeal before the deadline, and why you are only now in a position to submit the appeal.

 It is strongly recommended that you seek advice on preparing your appeal from Advice SU (studentadvice@qub.ac.uk).

-If, on receipt of your Appeal to the Academic Offences Committee Form, it is not clear that you have presented a prima facie case, your appeal documentation will be forwarded to a Sifting Panel for consideration.
-For full details of this process, please see section 5.3.4 – 5.38 of the Procedures for Dealing with Academic Offences
+If, on receipt of your Appeal to the Academic Offences Committee Form, it is not clear that you have presented sufficient evidence and/or a sufficiently compelling case, your appeal form and any supporting documentation submitted will be forwarded to a Sifting Panel for consideration.
+For full details of this process, please see section 5.3.4 – 5.38 of the Procedures for Dealing with Academic Offences.

-The Sifting Panel will consider your appeal (and supporting evidence) and will decide either to accept or reject your appeal.
+The Sifting Panel (made up of two senior members of staff) will consider your appeal (and supporting evidence) and will decide either to accept or reject your appeal.
 If accepted, your appeal will proceed to an Academic Offences Committee.

 Please note that this list is not exhaustive.

-If the Screening Panel rejects your appeal, the Review Panel will review this decision.
+If the Sifting Panel rejects your appeal at this stage, the appeal will be reviewed by two senior members of staff (the Review Panel).
 The Review Panel will only consider the original appeal documentation and no additional information will be accepted at this stage.

 The Review Panel will decide either to confirm or overturn the Sifting Panel decision.
 If accepted, your appeal will be sent to an Academic Offences Committee.

-The Committee will be chaired by the Director of Education and Student Services (or nominee) and will, normally, comprise three members of academic staff representing each Faculty within the University.
+The Committee will be chaired by a senior member of University staff and will, normally, comprise three members of University staff representing each Faculty within the University.

-The Relevant Chair will also be invited to the Academic Offences Committee to explain the reasons for the decision.
+The Relevant Chair will also be invited to the Academic Offences Committee meeting to explain the reasons for their decision.

-You must attend the meeting of the Academic Offences Committee, unless you have a good reason (e.g. scheduled medical procedure, examination, funeral etc.); work commitments or holiday arrangements will not be considered good cause.
-If you do not attend, the Committee may consider your case on the paperwork alone.
+You must attend the meeting of the Academic Offences Committee, unless you have a good reason not to (e.g. scheduled medical procedure, examination, funeral etc.).
+Work commitments or holiday arrangements will not be considered good cause.
+It is your responsibility to establish good cause to the satisfaction of the Committee.
+If you are absent without good cause, the Committee may consider your case in your absence and on the paperwork alone.

 The meeting will run as follows:

-The Committee will consider your case and the decision will be sent to your QUB email address within eight working days of the decision being made.
+The Committee will consider your case and their decision will be sent to your QUB email address within eight working days of the decision being made.

 The Academic Offences Committee may:

 i.
-Uphold your appeal and rescind the penalty imposed by the Relevant Chair;
+Uphold the appeal and rescind the penalty imposed by the Relevant Chair;

 ii.
-Dismiss your appeal and confirm the penalty imposed by the Relevant Chair;
+Dismiss the appeal and confirm the penalty imposed by the Relevant Chair;

 iii.
 Uphold the appeal in part and impose a different penalty from among those set out in the list of penalties open to the Academic Offences Committee (see sections 7.3 - 7.5 of the Procedures for Dealing with Academic Offences).
 The penalty imposed shall not be more severe than the original penalty imposed.

-If you appealed the decision of the Relevant Chair to an Academic Offences Committee, there is no further internal right of appeal.
+If you appealed the decision of the Relevant Chair to an Academic Offences Committee, there is no further internal right of appeal against the decision of the Academic Offences Committee.
 However, you may submit a complaint about maladministration to the Office of the Northern Ireland Public Services Ombudsman.
 Complaints to the Ombudsman must be made within 6 months of the notification of the decision of the Academic Offences Committee.

 I have been referred to an Academic Offences Committee